intershop/helm-charts/charts/iom/README.rst

 Added configuration option to set metrics endpoint
 ==================================================

-Beginning with IOM 5.0.0, *Wildfly* application server has changed the handling of metrics data.
-Instead of providing them in *Prometheus*-format to be pulled, they are now pushed in *OpenTelemetry* format.
-The new configuration option *jboss.metricsEndpoint* allows now to define, where the metrics data have to be sent to.
+Starting with IOM 5.0.0, the *Wildfly* application server has changed the way it handles metrics data.
+Instead of providing data in *Prometheus* format to be pulled, the data is now pushed in *OpenTelemetry* format.
+The new configuration option *jboss.metricsEndpoint* allows you to specify where the metrics data should be sent.

 For more information, see `Helm parameters of IOM <docs/ParametersIOM.rst>`_.